pistacchio/StreamConnection/README.md

 `ready?` -> must reply with `ready!`
 `bye!` -> must reply with `bye!` and exit
 `generate code` -> must output 5 lines of each with 5 dots and one randomly placed sharp.
-Examples of valide codes:
+Examples of valid codes:

      .....     .....     .....     .....     ...#.
      ...#.     .....     .....     .....     .....